ReneNulschDE/ha_link2home/README.md

 ## Trademark Legal Notices

-All product names, trademarks and registered trademarks in the images in this repository, are property of their respective owners.
-All images in this repository are used by this project for identification purposes only.
+All product names, trademarks and registered trademarks in the images in this repository, are property of their respective owners are used by this project for identification purposes only.

-The use of these names, trademarks and brands appearing in these image files, do not imply endorsement.
+The use of these names, trademarks and brands appearing do not imply endorsement.